gurusinghpal/EthBeg_Assessment/README.md

-# EthBeg_Assessment
+# MyToken

 This solidity program is a program that let's you create your very own token!
-A basic ERC-20 compatible token contract implemented in Solidity
+A basic ERC-20 compatible token contract implemented in Solidity.

 ## Description